VadimEst/CNC-Simulator-Docs/docs/dev/contribute.md

 ## Code contribution

 To contribute just clone or fork the repository to your local machine and start developing.
-The used IDE is [IntelliJ](https://www.jetbrains.com/idea/) but it's possible to use other IDEs instead (for example [Eclipse](https://www.eclipse.org)).
-To get an Eclipse specific project file use the `eclipse_project.zip` file in the repository.
-The latest project version can be obtained by contacting [@timonweide](mailto:mail@timonwei.de).
+You can use [IntelliJ](https://www.jetbrains.com/idea/) or [Eclipse](https://www.eclipse.org).
 Information on the used libraries can be found under [Libraries](libraries)

+### Run from IDE

+The project is based on Maven.
+To run the project use your IDE or Maven CLI and run mvn install, when running the first time.
+To start the application run mvn clean javafx:run

 ---